rahulmakhijasg8/TaskManager/README.md

 #### 6. Run the Development Server
 `python manage.py runserver`

+#### The admin can manage the OAuth keys in the admin panel in the social accounts table as it is not being created in the settings

 Open your browser and navigate to http://127.0.0.1:8000/api/tasks to access the API metods.

 #### API Endpoints